 Trompe l’oeil and Abstract Art

-Chuck Fischer’s abstract Tableaux Reliefs break the plane of two-dimensional art, and often incorporate traditional trompe l’oeil painting.
-He creates textured and dimensional work that has been intricately hand cut and assembled from wood, aluminum, and copper to bring the surface of the
+Chuck Fischer’s abstract Tableaux Reliefs break the plane of two-dimensional art, and often incorporate trompe l’oeil painting.
+He creates textured and dimensional work that has been intricately hand cut and assembled from wood, aluminum, and copper to bring the surface of the work into conversation with its maze-like depth.
+Visual mystery is created by hiding sections of the work behind painted fabric which creates a lively interplay between perception and deception.
+Fischer occasionally places plastic figures within certain pieces to add an extra

-by hiding sections of the work behind painted fabric which creates a lively interplay between perception and deception.
+layer of narrative and discovery for the viewer.
 This visual complexity runs throughout his work.
-He does not sketch before starting a new piece, but trusts his intuition, life experiences, and the materials at hand to create
+In general Fischer does not sketch before starting a new piece, but trusts his intuition, life experiences, and the materials at hand to create works of spacial balance and harmony.

 Many themes could be said to be running throughout all artists' works in different ways.
 For some artists it is addressed through formal abstraction no less full of reference and signification.
 Viewers should take time to relish in the visual pleasure of how Chuck Fischer makes his work and the perceptual acrobatics at play.